 Please be aware that due to the coronavirus outbreak, we are operating a limited service.
 Cases with a risk to human health will be prioritised.

-To protect the health and wellbeing of everyone during the coronavirus outbreak, we are requesting that residents refrain from lighting bonfires.
+To protect the health and wellbeing of everyone during the coronavirus outbreak, we are requesting that residents take particular care regarding the potential for smoke nuisance when lighting bonfires.

-Many residents who would normally be out at work or school are now confined to their homes.
+Many residents who would normally be out at work or school are still confined to their homes.

 Smoke could deny your neighbours from enjoying their garden and have a serious impact on their health, especially where they are self-isolating due to medical conditions such as asthma or heart disease.